 - observing children and staff interaction with children;

-- looking at child records and other information to check they are regularly kept up to date such as: child protection polices, statement of purpose, first aid, fire risk assessments and DBS certificates;
+- looking at child records and other information to check they are regularly kept up to date such as: child protection polices, statement of purpose, first aid certificates, fire risk assessments and DBS certificates;

 - considering evidence about children’s development and well-being; and